hftf/oligodendrocytes/README.md

    * Obsolete and untested.
 4. Run `make bundle` to compile the packets and assets into a bundle.
    * Note: `fonts.css` is not included.
+   * Create <code>tournaments/_name_/passwords.csv</code> with header `id,password,file,name` and a row for each packet like `A,agonyclite,A.a.html,Packet A`.
+This is used for rudimentary server-side password protection; nothing is encrypted or obfuscated.
 5. Run `make upload` to upload a bundle to a web server.
+   * Important: Only upload to a location protected by a master password.
+For Apache servers, you can set up `.htaccess` and `.htpasswd`.

 ## Project status